Skip to main content

 Atherosclerosis

-Atheroma builds up as the walls of your arteries harden and narrow until blood can’t pass properly from your heart to the rest of your body.
-Many people don’t know they have atherosclerosis since atheroma takes time to build up and often doesn’t cause symptoms until it’s serious.
+A build-up of atheroma in the walls of your arteries causes them to harden and narrow until blood cannot pass properly.
+Many people do not know they have atherosclerosis since atheroma takes time to build up and often does not cause symptoms until it affects blood flow.

 Illustration of heart with a clogged artery, also know as atherosclerosis.